pkjr002/BASIC/BASIC_git.md

 git commit -m "Remove original folder from Branch A"
 ```

+### Delete a file that was previously tracked and pushed to gitHub

+> :rotating_red_light: This workflow rewrites history — if anyone else has cloned the repo, they’ll need to re-clone or force reset.

+1. make sure you have `git filter-repo` (modern replacement for `filter-branch`)
+    ```
+    brew install git-filter-repo    #macOS
+    OR
+    pip install git-filter-repo     #linux
+    ```

+1. Run command to remove the file
+    This removes all traces of the file from history.
+    ```
+    git filter-repo --force --path path/to/your/file --invert-paths
+    ```
+      _Replace `path/to/your/file` with the correct path (relative to repo root)._

+1. If pushed this repo to GitHub, need to force push
+    ```
+    git push origin --force --all
+    git push origin --force --tags
+    ```

+1. Cleanup reflogs
+    ```
+    rm -rf .git/logs
+    git gc --prune=now --aggressive
+    ```

 <br>

 <details>
 <summary> A list of more higher-level operations : </summary>